l2beat/l2beat/CONTRIBUTING.md

 yarn dev:mock
 ```

+## Add tokens to a project

+If while adding your project you find that some of the tokens locked in it are missing from our
+token list do not worry.

+General token prerequisites:
+* Price data on Coingecko: Every token needs to be listed with current price data on Coingecko.
+(Not just as preview, not just on CoingeckoTerminal)
+* For natively minted tokens: Circulating supply data on Coingecko is essential.

+### Steps to add a token

+1. Study the general prerequisites (see above) and check if your token complies.
+2. Add your token to the list (`packages/config/src/tokens/tokens.jsonc`).
+The order of the tokens should be kept alphabetical.
+3. Run `yarn tokens` in the `packages/config/` directory.

+Refer to the [docs - tvl.md](docs/tvl.md) for further token insights.

 ## Add your Layer 2 project to the website

 If you want to add a new Layer 2 project you can do that by opening a PR.
 To do this you need to: